Bali Scooter Rental. A guide with tips, Do’s and Don’ts for 2020 and beyond

 renting scooter in Bali and going on adventure

-No more waiting for taxi’s or being stuck in traffic.
+No more waiting for taxis or being stuck in traffic.
 With the mobility of scooters, you can easily pass cars stuck in traffic.

-Petrol only cost here around 7-8k IDR per liter.
-That is about $0.50 for 1 liter.
-Some scooters can do 30KM with that.
+Petrol costs only around 10k IDR ($0.75) per liter.
+That’s about $0.50 for 1 liter.
+Some scooters can travel 30KM with that.

 International Drivers License required for renting a scooter in Bali